With diplomas designed to unlock university entry and nurture your study skills, Griffith College is your head-start to success.

 After receiving your offer from Griffith College, you will see a Payment options page.
 On that page please choose “Fee-Help” and shortly after you will receive a link to the eCAF form from our Finance team.

 You are eligible for Domestic (non-international) fees but not FEE-HELP.
+On your offer there is an option for BPAY payments and also an option for a payment plan.

 Unfortunately FEE-HELP does not apply to our Foundation program, so you would need to pay upfront or via a payment plan.
 Talk to us for more information as there are usually more study options and pathways available for Domestic students, you may not need to study Foundation.
 Alternatively you can read our mature age entry options.